Link Search Menu Expand Document

 Configuration > Overlays & Security > Security > IDS/IPS

 The Intrusion Detection/Prevention System (IDS/IPS) can monitor traffic for potential threats and malicious activity.
 It generates threat events based on preconfigured rules.
-Packets are copied and inspected against signatures downloaded to Orchestrator from Cloud Portal.
+Packets are copied and inspected against signatures downloaded to Orchestrator from the Cloud Portal.
 Orchestrator sends to appliances the signature file and any rules that have been added to the allow list.

 • IDS designates traffic for inspection using matching rules enabled in the zone-based firewall.